Shruti-codes/Extreme-Rainfall_Prediction/README.md

 Step 4) Run combine.py on the extracted csv files. (for each year individually)

 Step 5) Run data_prep.py on the output files of Step 4 to get gridwise combined file (columns = 22\*225\*2\+3 = 9903)

+Step 6) Run nc-rainfall.py on files downloaded in Step 2 (change years, latitude/longitude of region and filenames according to the ones you need) to get the amount of rainfall in that particular region across those years.